NeilJustice/ZenUnitAndMetalMock/README.md

 THEN_RUN_TEMPLATE_TESTS(PredicateCounterTests, std::unordered_set, unsigned long long)
 ```

-The above `TEMPLATE_TESTS`/`RUN_TEMPLATE_TESTS`/`THEN_RUN_TEMPLATE_TESTS` syntax defines a ZenUnit test class whose unit tests are to be run first with template arguments `std::vector, int`, then `std::vector, unsigned long long`, then `std::unordered_set, int`, then `std::unordered_set, unsigned long long`.
+The above `TEMPLATE_TESTS` / `RUN_TEMPLATE_TESTS` / `THEN_RUN_TEMPLATE_TESTS` syntax defines a ZenUnit test class with unit tests to be run first with template arguments `std::vector, int`, then `std::vector, unsigned long long`, then `std::unordered_set, int`, then `std::unordered_set, unsigned long long`.

-MetalMock is a C++ single-header mocking framework powered by ZenUnit assertions which features a convenient arrange-act-assert syntax for setting function return values or exceptions to be thrown, and asserting that mocked-out functions were called with exact expected arguments - be those functions virtual, non-virtual / template, static, or free functions.
+MetalMock is a C++ single-header mocking framework powered by ZenUnit assertions and features a convenient arrange-act-assert syntax for setting mocked-out function return values or exceptions to be thrown, and asserting that mocked-out functions were called with exact expected arguments - be those functions virtual, non-virtual / template, static, or free functions.

-MetalMock is a so-called "double strict" mocking framework so as to be useful for extra-rigorously confirming the correctness of function calls made in safety-critical and financially-critical C++ programs.
+MetalMock is what I would call a "double strict" mocking framework so as to be useful for extra-rigorously confirming the correctness of function calls made in safety-critical and financially-critical C++ programs.

 A "single strict" mocking framework requires that all mocked-out functions be explicitly expected before being called.

-A "double strict" mocking framework requires that all mocked-out functions be both explicitly expected and explicitly asserted as having been called, thereby minimizing the likelihood of any extraneous function calls being present in the C++ program under test.
+A "double strict" mocking framework requires that all mocked-out functions be both explicitly expected and explicitly asserted as having been called, thereby minimizing the likelihood of extraneous correctness-compromising function calls being present in a C++ program under test.

    * [ZenUnit command line usage](#zenunit-command-line-usage)
    * [How to unit test FizzBuzz with ZenUnit's value-parameterized test syntax](#how-to-unit-test-fizzbuzz-with-zenunits-value-parameterized-test-syntax)